-To the Board of Directors

-Kentucky Local Correctional

-Facilities Construction Authority
+To the Board of Directors Kentucky Local Correctional Facilities Construction Authority Frankfort, Kentucky

-Frankfort, Kentucky

-We have audited the accompanying financial statements of the Kentucky Local Correctional Facilities Construction Authority (the Authority), a component unit of the Commonwealth of Kentucky, as of June 30, 2010, as listed in the table of contents.
+We have audited the accompanying financial statements of the Kentucky Local Correctional Facilities Construction Authority (the "Authority"), a component unit of the Commonwealth of Kentucky, as of and for the years ended June 30, 2011 and 2010, as listed in the table of contents.
 These financial statements are the responsibility of the Authority's management.
 Our responsibility is to express an opinion on these financial statements based on our audit.
-The financial statements as of June 30, 2009, were audited by Potter & Company, LLP, who merged with Blue & Co., LLC as of January 1, 2010, and whose report dated August 31, 2009, expressed an unqualified opinion on those statements based upon their audit.

-We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+We conducted our audits in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
-We believe that our audit provides a reasonable basis for our opinion.
+We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Kentucky Local Correctional Facilities Construction Authority as of June 30, 2010 and the changes in its financial position and its cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Kentucky Local Correctional Facilities Construction Authority as of June 30, 2011 and 2010 and the changes in its financial position and its cash flows for the years then ended in conformity with accounting principles generally accepted in the United States of America.